pps43/BookOfGameDev/GameDev/Physics/PhysXSceneQuery.md

 }
 ```

-- third step is to add `PxQueryFilterData` when query
+-  Step 3.
+Add `PxQueryFilterData` when query

 `PxQueryFilterData` has two fields: